serokell/blog-posts/untyped-lambda-calculus/article.md

 $c_2 = \lambda s\;z. s\;(s\;z),$\
 etc.

-The beautiful thing about this encoding is that it naturally encodes the concept of "counting".
+The beautiful thing about this encoding is that it naturally encodes the concept of counting.
 Each Church natural takes a "next" combinator $s$ and a "starting value" $z,$ and then "counts" the corresponding "nexts" from $z.$

-Now we can define a successor function, taking a natural and returning the next natural.
+Now we can define a successor function that takes a natural and returns the next natural.
 Since we defined naturals as functions of two arguments, we expect the successor function to be a function of three arguments (i.e. three nested abstractions).
 The body should apply the "next" argument to the natural one more time: